mik-moo/Read_between_the_wines/README.md

 In the next stage of the project, we will test our models against real world data.

+Other questions we would like to answer:

+- Can we expand our type model to predict wine types from the five major categories?
+  - Rose
+  - Desert
+  - Sparkling
+  - Red
+  - White

+- Does ranking the wine as good or bad based on physiochemical properties differ from an opinion based rating?

 ## Project Links

 [Tableau](https://public.tableau.com/app/profile/fidelia1205/viz/WineQuality_16646390058510/WineQualityPrediction?publish=yes)